trueauracoral/badminton/README.md

 Worked on making enemy AI turn his arrow advantagously against the player He can play quite perfectly in life you can code your own friends.
 Clanker dev 101 -- me
+## 11/28/25
+Figured out how to make it not do stuff when you switch the tab using document.hasfocus
+## 11/30/25
+Debug text of character positions
+Made it so that way I can stop the arrow from showing Made it so the AI just choses randomly which direction to go left or right every 100 frames or so
+## 12/14/25
+Make it so that way your shadow highlights when you can hit the ball.

+# User Reports
+## 11/26/25
+- Users are confused that you can't just run up to the ball.
+You need to tap the ball and send it flying or something.
+Detection against this is still not working well
+- [X] Users feel the character is too slow
+- Ball looks weird in the top down 2d space.
+You can't see the ball when the player is on top of it.
+    - perhaps can detect for this and make the ball transparent on top of the player?
+- When the user gets out of the tab all of a sudden the game gets weird and speeds up
+    - [X] Must detect when inactive and pause the game
+- Softlock occurs when ball gets off the screen and when ball stops bouncing.
+    - Need to start work on a points system and start awarding points to either player.
+    - Need a reset condition on when a point is rewarded
+- [ ] Need award point when the character hits through the net.
+- [ ] Does the game only work on chrome???
+- [ ] Games name is badminton and not volleyball!
+- [X] Need to have a top/bottom thing that shows player and opponent x,y
+- [X] Figure out how to make it easy to hit the ball
+    - Perhaps can make it so that way the shadow highlights when ball is hitable
+- IDEA to make the game more interesting: Have the ball wrap around if it's in air to the other side of the screen
+-